yuanzi8556-arch/secret-commitment-fhevm/packages/node-showcase/README.md

 cp .env.example .env
 # Edit .env with your private key and RPC URL

-# Run the complete FHEVM operations test
+# Run the complete FHEVM operations test (uses our Universal SDK)
 node test-fhevm-operations.js

-# Or start the showcase
+# Or start the showcase (also uses our Universal SDK)
 pnpm start
 ```

 ## ✨ **Features**

 - ✅ **REAL FHEVM operations** - No more mocks!
-- ✅ **Our FHEVM SDK working in Node.js** - Proves framework-agnostic capability
+- ✅ **Our Universal FHEVM SDK** - Both test file and showcase use our SDK
+- ✅ **Framework-agnostic capability** - Proves Node.js compatibility
 - ✅ **Server-side encryption/decryption** - Actual cryptographic operations
 - ✅ **Real blockchain interactions** - Live Sepolia testnet
 - ✅ **Hardcoded configuration** - No environment variables needed